capitalone/rubicon-ml/README.md

 tests/integration`.
 Or by simply running `pytest` to execute all of them.

-**Note**: some integration tests are intentionally `marked` to control when they are run (i.e. not during cicd).
+**Note**: some integration tests are intentionally `marked` to control when they are run (i.e. not during CICD).
 These tests include:

 * Integration tests that connect to physical filesystems (local, S3).
 You'll want to configure the `root_dir` appropriately for these tests